FryggFR/WriteUp/THM-Skynet.md

 ```

 we can exploit tar to get a root shell.
-Tar can use wildcards, there are “checkpoint” flags, which allow you to execute actions after a specified number of files have been archived.
+Tar can use wildcards, there are “checkpoint” flags, which allow you to execute actions and commands after a specified number of files have been archived.
 i'm gonna create a checkpoint in /var/www/html folder

 1. I open a listerner